Lahiru-Chathumina/JAVAFX_Clothing_store/README.md

 # JAVAFX_Clothing_store

-ShopEaseFX is a JavaFX-based shopping management system designed to provide users with an intuitive and efficient shopping experience.
+JAVAFX_Clothing_store is a JavaFX-based shopping management system designed to provide users with an intuitive and efficient shopping experience.
 It includes features such as user registration, login, product browsing, and shopping cart functionality.

 ## Features
 - **User Login & Registration:** Secure login and registration system for customers.